AntonVanAssche/sw/README.md

 - `wallpaper.recency.exclude`: List of directories to exclude from recency checks.
 - `wallpaper.recency.timeout`: Time in seconds to consider a wallpaper recent.
 - `hyprlock.config`: Path to the Hyprlock configuration file.
-- `hyprpaper.config`: Path to the Hyprpaper configuration file.
 - `queue.file`: Path to the wallpaper queue file.
 - `history.file`: Path to the wallpaper history file.
 - `history.limit`: Maximum number of entries in the wallpaper history.